 Videos should be multipurpose

 What people don’t realize when commissioning a video is that you might be able to use your footage again in the future.
 Some clients are searching for a high concept video with metaphors and unique visuals.
-While this single video may have a great result now, but there’s not a single piece of video you’re ever going to use again.
+That kind of video may have a great result right now.
+But it won’t have a single piece of footage you’re ever going to use again.

 The best footage is evergreen